-NCSBN is thrilled to announce an exciting new initiative, the Regulatory Scholars Program.
-The purpose of this program is to develop the field of nursing regulation by building regulatory experts and researchers, providing high-level evidence for nursing regulatory and policy decision-making, and encouraging scholarly dialogue and publications.
-This program began in the spring of 2017.
+NCSBN’s Regulatory Scholars Program develops the field of nursing regulation by building regulatory experts and researchers, providing high-level evidence for nursing regulatory and policy decision-making, and encouraging scholarly dialogue and publications.

 Scholar in Residence

 The Scholar in Residence position will consist of one eight-week, full-time, paid experience that will provide the doctoral student or faculty member with valuable nursing regulatory/policy experience related to education, practice, licensure, policy and/or discipline depending on both the scholar’s primary area of interest and NCSBN’s organizational objectives.

 A $7,000 stipend, as well as reimbursement for travel expenses, will be provided to the scholar.
 The scholar will be expected to work under close guidance of the Director of Nursing Education and will be assigned to specific staff based on the area of interest.
 The position's timeline will be adjusted based on the scholar’s academic schedule.

 Interested candidates will submit application materials to NCSBN for consideration.
 The position will begin in the summer of 2024 (with flexibility based on the candidate).

 The CRE Grant Program for Doctoral Students provides funding for scientific research projects related to nursing regulation and policy.
 It will be funded by NCSBN’s Center for Regulatory Excellence (CRE) Grant Program and will award up to $30,000 grants to candidates – one grant per each funding cycle.